Home

 • George Ironstrack, Assistant Director of the Myaamia Center and a citizen of the Miami Tribe of Oklahoma.

-• Bob Morrissey, Associate Professor of History at the University of Illinois.
+• Bob Morrissey, Professor of History at the University of Illinois.

 • Julie Olds, Cultural Resources Officer, Miami Tribe of Oklahoma and citizen of the Miami Tribe of Oklahoma.